 “The first time I played in the UK was 2003, before I’d ever played in the Argentine Triple Crown.
 I played with one of my best friends, Ruki Baillieu, in the Coronation Cup.
 We practised at Black Bear’s Polo Club, which was very impressive.
 I remember also being very impressed with the number of specators at the tournament, and the very positive, electric atmosphere.”

 As the Global Ambassador for Hurlingham Polo 1875 Fred describes himself as a ‘well dressed and clean shaven’ man.
 “It’s important to look professional.
 I guess I think of myself as a conservative, with western flair!
 I’m quite comfortable in a suit and tie and cowboy boots.”

-Speaking of the Hurlingham Polo Association, Fred exclaimed, "I'm honoured to represent them - the HPA is the spiritual home of polo - and I'm delighted to represent a brand with so much heritage and tradition.
-It's a responsibility I'm glad to carry, and look forward to supporting the Association in what I think is a worthwhile and exciting new endeavour.
+Speaking of the Hurlingham Polo Association, Fred exclaimed, “I’m honoured to represent them – the HPA is the spiritual home of polo – and I’m delighted to represent a brand with so much heritage and tradition.
+It’s a responsibility I’m glad to carry and I’m incredibly excited to support the Association.

 “What really differentiates Hurlingham Polo 1875 from other brands is its heritage, tradition, and its authenticity.
 Other polo brands simply don’t have this.
 Polo, its British home and its international appeal will be highlighted in the brand’s imagery and messaging.
 The aim is to create an authentically global lifestyle brand.”